Shopping cart

 Glass in the Prehistoric Era

-It is believed that glass was first discovered in the Middle East around 2,000 BC.
+The glass was believed to be first discovered in the Middle East around 2,000 BC.
 Glass bottles are made from natural materials like sand, soda ash, and limestone.
-The process of making glass is not harmful to the environment as it doesn't require high temperatures or the use of any toxic substances.
+Glassmaking is not damaging to the environment since it does not need high temperatures or the use of poisonous ingredients.

 Glass in the Medieval Times